lat35n-hrt/myblog/content/en/posts/001_hugo_setup_log_en.md

 ## Overview

-This is a personal setup log for building a multilingual blog using Hugo and the PaperMod theme.
+This is a personal setup log for building a multilingual blog using Hugo(v0.146) and the PaperMod theme.
 The goal was to create a lightweight, text-focused site, mainly as a log for future reference.

 ---